surf-visualization/ospray-python/README.md

 More specifically, they wrap the OSPRay C++ API (plus a few C API routines).
 Most OSPRay objects can be created from Python.
 Due to the general method of setting object parameters in OSPRay these are supported on all objects as well.
-But see the notes of data type mapping below.
+But see the notes on data type mapping below.

 Note that this code is targeted at the 2.0.x branch of OSPRay.